caozhenqiang/twitbase/README.md

 [http://www.manning.com/dimidukkhurana][0]

 ## Compiling the project
+### I ran this project on cloudera cdh5.8.0, so I upgrade maven dependencies.

 Code is managed by maven.
 Be sure to install maven on your platform before running these commands.
 Also be aware that HBase is not yet